By Leaf Running-rabbit January 3, 2020

 Medicines that we ALL share more in common, however, but that we may not “look” at as Medicines per se, are ones such as chicken broth on a stove, a warm fire, hot herbal teas and hot apple cider, sharing a meal with friends and family around a table, hugging our children and each other, snuggling under a blanket, frolicking on the floor with our pets, etcetera… Believe it or not, these are all Medicines, they are all Ceremonies, and the more we look at them as such, the more intention we put into them, the more gratitude we have for them, the more joy these small and daily actions give to us and to all those who surround us.
 These are some of the Medicines and simple pleasures, if not offerings, of Winter.

 On the other hand, Winter offers its share of “hardships” too, yes, I understand and well know.
-Bitter colds to bear, snowy roads to maneuver, ice to be careful on, winds to protect ourselves from, wood to cut and chop and carry, messes around the wood stove to clean-up, etcetera…And as I sit here right now beside my wood stove writing this piece, feeling the left side of my body become too hot next to the stove, fidgeting around with wood debris mess on the floor with my feet in wool socks, dealing with my coffee cup being too hot sitting on top of the wood stove, watching the snow whirl around in the wind outside my TV windows, yes, as I sit here right now it is hard for me to consider all of these things a “hardship.”
+Bitter colds to bear, snowy roads to maneuver, ice to be careful on, winds to protect ourselves from, wood to cut and chop and carry, messes around the wood stove to clean-up, etcetera…And as I sit here right now beside my wood stove writing this piece, feeling the left side of my body become too hot next to the stove, fidgeting around with wood debris mess on the floor with my feet in wool socks, dealing with my coffee cup and read how to start a cleaning business ;being too hot sitting on top of the wood stove, watching the snow whirl around in the wind outside my TV windows, yes, as I sit here right now it is hard for me to consider all of these things a “hardship.”

 It is a “Loveship,” actually, this whole Winter thing.
 It encourages me to change my perspective about what matters, about what is important in the moment.
 It grants me the time and slowness to more fully enjoy some of the simple pleasures of Life.
 It fosters a stronger awareness of Presence, Mindfulness, and Consciousness.
 Whereas Summer is like an outward explosion of all there is to do, all there is to see, all there is to experience, all the places there are to go go go, Winter is an inward contemplation and re-grounding toward what it means to be a basic Human, toward what is personal, toward what is wholesome, nutritional, vital, and reconnective.
 Winter is for self-care and self-love, which in turn allows us to more fully care for others and to love others more fully.